The Lavelier Microphone for On Location Interviews

 Then you can probably put it low but until you try and test it, you won't really be able to tell what settings you want for that but for the pattern that is pretty obvious.
 So let's go over the patterns.
 So we have the stereo mode and so it's multipurpose it's good for lots of different types of recordings.

 If you're not sure what mode you need to record in, then you can just put it on stereo mode and try it out and put a real on the recording and see if you like it or not.
-The next one setting is omni directional.
-So it's a complete circle uh symbol on the microphone.
+The next setting is omni-directional.
+So it's a complete circle symbol on the microphone.
 And the blue yeti will actually capture audio from a 360° angle all around the microphone.

 Now in a studio setting, I don't think it will work for you because you don't want to catch the sounds of the computer as much either or any, clocks or whatever else in the room.
 So it's best to not use omni directional if you're trying to do a screen casting or recording of a video.